-- (1) No owner or keeper may fail to provide the owner's animal with sufficient and wholesome food, water, and necessary shelter and protection from the weather, all within reach of the animal. - (2) No owner or keeper may fail to provide the owner's an animal in said person's possession with humane care and treatment and with veterinary care when needed to prevent or alleviate suffering. - (3) No person may beat, cruelly treat, torment, overload, seriously overwork, or otherwise abuse an animal, or cause, instigate, or permit one animal to fight with another animal or person. - (4) No person may abandon or neglect an animal. - (5) No person, other than a licensed veterinarian, may crop a dog's ears, dock a dog's tail, or remove a dog's dew claws. - (6) No person may sell an animal to, buy an animal from, or barter or exchange for an animal with, any commercial animal establishment that does not have a valid commercial permit nor may a person sell, buy, donate, or barter or exchange for, an animal upon commercial property without possessing a valid commercial permit. - (7) No person may sell, offer for sale, or donate any animal to another person, or barter or exchange with any other person for an animal, upon any public property within the city.
+- (1) No owner or keeper may fail to provide the owner's animal with sufficient and wholesome food, water, and necessary shelter and protection from the weather, all within reach of the animal. - (2) No owner or keeper may fail to provide an animal in said person's possession with humane care and treatment and with veterinary care when needed to prevent or alleviate suffering. - (3) No person may beat, cruelly treat, torment, overload, seriously overwork, or otherwise abuse an animal, or cause, instigate, or permit one animal to fight with another animal or person. - (4) No person may abandon or neglect an animal. - (5) No person, other than a licensed veterinarian, may crop a dog's ears, dock a dog's tail, or remove a dog's dew claws. - (6) No person may sell an animal to, buy an animal from, or barter or exchange for an animal with, any commercial animal establishment that does not have a valid commercial permit nor may a person sell, buy, donate, or barter or exchange for, an animal upon commercial property without possessing a valid commercial permit. - (7) No person may sell, offer for sale, or donate any animal to another person, or barter or exchange with any other person for an animal, upon any public property within the city.
 Public property includes, but is not limited to, streets, alleys, sidewalks, parking lots, and rights-of-way and easements. - (8) No person may sell or deliver live chickens, ducklings, goslings, or rabbits to any other person within the period of thirty (30) days prior to Easter Sunday and on Easter Sunday.
-Hatcheries and commercial animal establishments that buy and sell animals intended for agricultural use or to be raised for commercial purposes are excluded from the prohibitions contained in this subsection. - (9) No person may give away or offer to give away any live animal, except for goldfish, as a prize for or as an inducement to enter any contest, game, or other competition, or as an inducement to enter a place of amusement, or offer any animal as an incentive to enter into any business agreement whereby the offer was for the purpose of attracting trade. - (10) No person may sell, offer for sale, barter, or display any living chickens, rabbits, ducks, or any other fowl or animal which has been dyed, colored, or otherwise treated so as to impart to it an artificial color. - (11) No person may expose any poisonous substance, whether mixed with food or not, so that the same is likely to be eaten by any animal; provided, that, it is not a violation of this chapter for a person to expose on a person's own property common rat poison having a blood-thinning agent or other agent approved by the department of public health, mixed only with vegetable substances and intended for consumption by rats or mice only.
+Hatcheries and commercial animal establishments that buy and sell animals intended for agricultural use or to be raised for commercial purposes are excluded from the prohibitions contained in this subsection.

+- (9) No person may give away or offer to give away any live animal, except for goldfish, as a prize for or as an inducement to enter any contest, game, or other competition, or as an inducement to enter a place of amusement, or offer any animal as an incentive to enter into any business agreement whereby the offer was for the purpose of attracting trade. - (10) No person may sell, offer for sale, barter, or display any living chickens, rabbits, ducks, or any other fowl or animal which has been dyed, colored, or otherwise treated so as to impart to it an artificial color. - (11) No person may expose any poisonous substance, whether mixed with food or not, so that the same is likely to be eaten by any animal; provided, that, it is not a violation of this chapter for a person to expose on a person's own property common rat poison having a blood-thinning agent or other agent approved by the department of public health, mixed only with vegetable substances and intended for consumption by rats or mice only. - (12) No person may allow an enclosure used to confine animals to be maintained in an unsanitary condition at times any time. - (13) No person may sell, offer for sale, barter, donate, or display turtles with a carapace length of less than four (4) inches or viable turtle eggs.
+An educational or research institution is exempt from the display prohibition contained in this subsection if the turtles or turtle eggs are displayed for educational or research purposes.